uzzielperez/uzzielperez.github.io/_posts/2019-09-22-Dolce-far-niente.md

 math: true
 ---

 The past week was exhausting, in many aspects, so I decided to not push myself too much and only do things that are easy and mindless, like grading, making simple plots and playing soccer.
 But for most of the day, I did nothing.
-I read and watched "Eat, Pray, Love".
+I read a book and watched "Eat, Pray, Love".
 (Julia Roberts is totally relatable for me here!)
 I learned a nice Italian phrase - <em>Dolce far niente</em>.
 It means the <em>sweetness of doing nothing</em>.

 I've been doing this for the past few weekends - decompressing and not worrying too much.
 Last weekend was a challenge but I got out of "it".
 Walking helps me.
 It gives my head clarity to choose what to do no and what not to do.